 How can my business prepare in 2024?

-In 2024, the National Business Communications conducted a survey and found that 62.1% of UK businesses are still using landlines.
+A recent survey by National Business Communications revealed 62.1% of UK businesses are still using landlines.
 Shockingly, 44.8% of businesses are still unaware of the upcoming switch-off.
+Here’s how you can prepare:

 As the landline switch-off fast approaches, businesses must be proactive to safeguard their operations.
 This involves understanding the change, evaluating connectivity needs, assessing existing infrastructure, planning migration, prioritising security, and establishing backup plans.